dimitri-nicolo/calico/v2.3/usage/configuration/bgp.md

 in-cluster route reflection.
 Then every node will still get all workload routes, but using a much smaller number of BGP connections.

-1. Identify one or more {{site.prodname}} nodes to act as route reflectors.
+1. Identify one or more {{site.tseeprodname}} nodes to act as route reflectors.
 Only one is needed so long as that node stays up, but we recommend choosing two or three so that correct route propagation can continue if some of them require down time for maintenance.